philip82148/cpp-dump/README.md

 #### 1. Use CPP_DUMP_DEFINE_EXPORT_OBJECT() macro

-This macro requires the user type to be accessible from the top level, but it is the safest and easiest way to enable the dump functions to print a user type.
+This macro requires the user type to be accessible from the top level, but it is the safest and easiest way to enable `cpp_dump()` to print a user type.
 [See Full Example Code](./readme/user-defined-class.cpp)

 ```cpp